Kotlin/kotlin-by-example/examples/05_stdlib/03_filter.md

 </div>

-1. Defining collection of numbers.
+1. Defines collection of numbers.
-2. Getting positive numbers.
+2. Gets positive numbers.
-3. Or using the shorter `it` notation to get negative numbers.
+3. Uses the shorter `it` notation to get negative numbers.